martinnenseth/BlockChain-Example/README.md

 	}
 }
 ```
-For retriving a file latest modifiy date, we used file.Stat()'s ModTime to get out the date..
+For receiving a file latest modify date, we used file.Stat()'s ModTime to get out the date.

 ```golang
 func getLastEditTime() time.Time {